-Our Social Media tool offers an overview dashboard that allows you to see the size of your community within each of the most popular social networks and you can see stats on your activities and the resulting user engagement indicators — likes, comments, and shares.
+Social Media Tracker offers an overview dashboard that allows you to see the size of your community within each of the most popular social networks and you can see stats on your activities and the resulting user engagement indicators — likes, comments, and shares.
 By clicking on each network, you can also see more detailed information and export the data via PDF.

 Engagement signals are pretty similar across the most popular social media networks, but since every network has its own specifics; they can be named differently and have a slightly different meaning.
 Let's take a quick look at the breakdown of the signals:

 Likes are the most standard way for the user to react to your content, so every social media network has this option.
 However, Facebook now has a number of "Reactions" to help you not just look at your applause rate, but also determine sentiment.